Yatin-lock/translation-rest-api/README.md

 Besides these if `isTranslated` is false it contains and additional property `reason`

-`Reason` tells the reason for failure of the request made
+`reason` instructs the reason for failure of the request made

 ### Cache Database Schema